divmain/js-seed/README.md

 In `main.spec.js`, you will see some comments explaining how things are layed out, and why.
 You'll also see a couple of tests that correspond to the functionality we identified.

 As you develop your project, keep track of the functionality you're implementing, and write tests!
-This will ensure that as requirements change and complexity increases, you can be confident that you haven't broken anything.
+Then, as requirements change and complexity increases, you can be confident that you haven't broken anything.

 To run these tests, we have a few options.
 For a terminal-only experience, use `gulp test-phantom`.
 This will run your tests in a headless browser, and you'll see the results in your console.
-If you run `gulp test-watch`, these tests will once and then wait.
+If you run `gulp test-watch`, tests will run once and then wait.
 If any of your test or application code changes, they'll run again automatically.

-To run your tests in multiple browsers automatically, try `gulp test-karma`.
-You'll see browsers pop up, and the results will be reported in your terminal.
+To run your tests in multiple browsers, try `gulp test-karma`.
+You'll see browser windows pop up, and the results will be reported in your terminal.

 Finally, you can try something more interactive.
 Run `gulp test`.
-A browser window will appear and a report of your tests will be compiled as your tests run.
+A browser window will appear and a report of your tests will be compiled as your tests are run.
 You can set breakpoints using Firebug or Chrome Dev-tools in your test or application code to help debug.
 Additionally, if any of your test or application code changes, the tests related to that code (and only those tests) will run again.
 This will save you time and headaches as your test suite grows.

 ## Linting Your Code

-As a project grows, and especially when multiple developers contribute, it becomes increasingly valuable to enforce a code style.
+As a project grows, and especially when multiple developers contribute, it becomes increasingly valuable to enforce a particular code style.
 This seed project provides a default code style configuration.
-Feel free to modify to fit your preferences; the most important thing is consistency across the project.
+Feel free to modify to fit your preferences (`.eslintrc`); the most important thing is consistency across the project.

 To check your code for non-compliance with the code style, as well as sanity checks for common problems, run `gulp lint`.
 If all your code conforms, you'll see a `[lint] SUCCESS!` message.
 Any problems that are found will be specifically pointed out, followed by `*** FAILED ESLINT ***`.

 ## Pulling in Templates or Styles

 As a convenience, this seed project provides easy mechanisms to write templates and CSS styles.
 By default, a `main.styl` file is processed by Stylus into a `main.css` in the output directory.
-From inside a JS file, you can also require in a module-specific Stylus file (something like `require("./my-view.styl");`), and those styles will automatically be loaded into the browser when the requiring JS module is loaded.
+From inside a JS file, you can also require a module-specific Stylus file (something like `require("./my-view.styl");`), and those styles will automatically be loaded into the browser when the requiring JS module is loaded.

-The Webpack configuration also supplies a mechanism to require in files as plain text.
+The Webpack configuration also supplies a mechanism to require files as plain text.
 This is very useful for accessing templates.
 It'll look something like `var myTemplate = require("./my-template.tmpl");`.
 By default, this only works for files with extension `.tmpl`, but new rules can be created in `webpack.config.js`.

 ## Project Layout